j50n/deno-dijkstras-algorithm/README.md

 # Dijkstra's Shortest Path Algorithm

-A pretty good implementation of Dijkstra's shortest-path algorithm.
+A pretty good implementation of Dijkstra's shortest-path algorithm for Deno.

-This implementation is designed to process large in-memory graphs.
+This implementation is able to process large in-memory graphs.
 It will perform reasonably well even when the number of edges is in the millions.
-Using numbered indexes for nodes, rather than string labels or objects, was by design.
-This reduced the memory footprint needed for the graph and speeds up graph creation and lookups.

 This code was adapted from Typescript/Deno from
 [A Walkthrough of Dijkstra's Algorithm (In JavaScript!)](https://medium.com/@adriennetjohnson/a-walkthrough-of-dijkstras-algorithm-in-javascript-e94b74192026)